 Again this is not a historical account of each league but a rating based upon last season alone.
 We hope this series of articles is informative and promotes a healthy discussion.

-1. A. The United States Hockey League.
+1. The United States Hockey League.

 All scouts were quick to cite the additional development time that the USHL affords players while moving them on to NCAA programs.
+This is seen as being a critical development factor for players who want to ensure they receive their education while continuing their journey to the NHL.

 Of note as well was the over all reaction to the USHL, or USHL alumni leading the total head count of players drafted into the NHL in June.